Strict quantization of coadjoint orbits: Introduction

-A different approach was proposed by Beiser and Waldmann in \cite{beiser.roemer.waldmann:2007a, beiser.waldmann:2014a, waldmann:2014a}.
-They start from a formal deformation quantization and take a subalgebra where the formal power series converge.
-This subalgebra can then be completed with respect to a topology in which the product is continuous.
-Such an approach needs additional geometric structures to determine such a subalgebra.
-It has been carried out explicitly for exponential type star products on possibly infinite-dimensional vector spaces \cite{schoetz.waldmann:2018a}, for the linear Poisson structure on the dual of a Lie algebra \cite{esposito.stapor.waldmann:2017a} and for the hyperbolic disc $D_n$ using an invariant star product obtained with phase space reduction techniques \cite{kraus.roth.schoetz.waldmann:2019a}.
+Another approach to strict quantization was proposed by Beiser and Waldmann in \cite{beiser.roemer.waldmann:2007a, beiser.waldmann:2014a, waldmann:2014a}.
+They start with formal deformation quantizations, which are well-understood, and try to find subalgebras on which the formal power series converge.
+Such subalgebras are usually defined using additional geometric structures, and can be completed with respect to a topology in which the product is continuous.
+This approach was carried out explicitly for star products of exponential type on possibly infinite-dimensional vector spaces \cite{schoetz.waldmann:2018a}, for the linear Poisson structure on the dual of a Lie algebra \cite{esposito.stapor.waldmann:2017a}, and for the hyperbolic disc $\mathbb D^n$ using an invariant star product obtained via phase space reduction \cite{kraus.roth.schoetz.waldmann:2019a}.
 See also \cite{waldmann:2019a} for a survey.
 In this paper, we extend this approach to semisimple coadjoint orbits of connected semisimple Lie groups, which gives a much larger class of geometrically interesting examples.

-A coadjoint orbit of a Lie group $G$ has a canonical symplectic form that is $G$-invariant.
 Coadjoint orbits play an important role in different areas of mathematics.
-In symplectic geometry, they are related to momentum maps.
-In the representation theory of unitary Lie groups, they appear e.g.\ in the Kirillov orbit method \cite{kirillov:1962a}.
+In the representation theory of unitary Lie groups they appear e.g.\ in the Kirillov orbit method \cite{kirillov:1962a}, while in symplectic geometry they are related to momentum maps.
 Basic examples of coadjoint orbits are hyperbolic discs and complex projective spaces, including the 2-sphere.
-Coadjoint orbits of compact connected semisimple Lie groups have a unique complex structure that makes them K\"ahler manifolds.
+Any coadjoint orbit $\orb{}$ of a Lie group $G$ has a canonical $G$-invariant symplectic form, and if $\orb{}$ is semisimple and $G$ is compact, connected, and semisimple then there is a unique compatible $G$-invariant complex structure that makes $\orb{}$ a K\"ahler manifold.